Mortal Earth Rock Climbing

 Mortal Earth is a *mostly* newly developed area at a slightly lower elevation than the main Fins climbing area.
 The area was known as the Burning Spear area and there were 6 routes on 3 different crags mostly developed in the late '90's and early 2000's.
 Despite excellent stone, a few good routes, and tons of new route potential; the area did not receive a lot of traffic and there was no established trail to the crags and the climbing.

 Development in the summer of 2017 by Chris Barnes, Vernon Phinney, and Mike Engle opened up new crags and new routes at a rapid pace.
 After consulting with Dave Bingham (route developer of 5 of the existing 6 routes), Dave agreed to the proposal that the new route developers could re-name the area Mortal Earth.
 Burning Spear is now one of 15 major crags in the area.

 The routes in Mortal Earth are on vertical to less than vertical grey limestone with the occasional small roof, bulge or overhang.
 In general, the routes tend to be less steep than The Fins and as a result the climbs are of a more moderate nature.
 Climbs range from 5.6 to mid 5.12 with most of the routes in the 5.10 to 5.11 range.

-Each crag has a different character to the rock but in general you will find shallow pockets (sometimes deep pockets), pinches, rails, crimps, runnels and some amazing Chert pinching.
+Each crag has a different character to the rock but in general you'll find shallow pockets (sometimes deep pockets), pinches, rails, crimps, runnels and some amazing Chert pinching.
 The rock is of high quality and ranges from very clean to having some lichen and/or moss. btw, Chert is a hard, dark, opaque rock composed of silica (chalcedony) with an amorphous or microscopically fine-grained texture.
 At Mortal Earth, the chert provides a large variety of small to massive positive holds.